yoyoberenguer/Lens-effect/README.md

                                 make_vector2d(FLARE_EFFECT_CENTRE), 0.8, 1.2, exc))

 # In the above example, we are creating 20 sub-flares with texture (image Untitled3.png)
-# All instance will be added to the python list FLARES.
+# All instances will be added to the python list FLARES.
 # The method second_flares assign the texture and give a random position to the
 # flare along the direction vector.
 Float values 0.8 and 1.2 are the minimum and maximum
 # of the polygon size.